lanl/LaGriT/docs/pages/docs/commands/SCALE.md

 ---
-GENERATOR: 'Mozilla/4.7 [en] (X11; I; IRIX 6.5 IP32) [Netscape]'
-Generator: Microsoft Word 98
 title: SCALE
 ---

  **SCALE**

-Scale a point distribution specified by ** ** ifirst,ilast,istride
-according to the scale factors iscale,jscale, and kscale.
+Scale a point distribution specified by ifirst,ilast,istride according to the scale factors iscale,jscale, and kscale.
 One can substitute the syntax pse get pset\_name for the ifirst, ilast, istride variable to access a pset.
 The letters i,j, and k in the scale factors correspond to coordinates specified by one of the geometry types [**xyz** (Cartesian), **rtz** (cylindrical), **rtp** (spherical)].
 For example,